Safe continual learning in model predictive control with prescribed bounds on the tracking error: Problem formulation

 The model-free funnel control component (blue box in \Cref{Fig:learning-RFMPC}) computes an instantaneous control signal~$u_{\rm FC}$ based on the deviation between the output~$y$ of system~\eqref{eq:Sys_Orig} and the funnel MPC-based predicted~$y_{\rm M}$.
 The sum {$u(t) = u_{\rm FMPC}(t) + u_{\rm FC}(t)$} is then applied to the actual system~\eqref{eq:Sys_Orig} {at time instant~$t$}.
-The signal~$u_{\rm FC}$ from the funnel controller is used to compensate for occurring disturbances, uncertainties in the model~\eqref{eq:Mod_Orig} and unmodelled dynamics.
+The signal~$u_{\rm FC}$ from the funnel controller is used to compensate for occurring disturbances, uncertainties in the model~\eqref{eq:Mod_Orig} and unmodeled dynamics.
 It is solely determined by the instantaneous values of the system output~$y$, the funnel function~$\psi$, and the prediction~$y_{\rm M}$.
 Therefore, the model-free component cannot \textit{plan ahead}.
-This may result in large control values and a rapidly changing control signal if the actual output significantly deviates from its predicted counterpart, where the term \emph{significant} is to be understood in comparison to the current funnel size.
+This may result in large control values and a rapidly changing control signal if the actual output significantly deviates from its predicted counterpart.
+A significant deviation is here to be understood relative to the current size of the funnel given by~$\psi$.
 Numerical simulations in~\cite{BergDenn21,berger2019learningbased} show that funnel MPC exhibits a considerably better controller performance than pure funnel control.
 In order to reduce the {control effort} of the funnel controller, a continuous \emph{activation function} $\beta$ is incorporated and has the following effect: whenever the deviation between predicted~$\yM$ and plant output~$y$ is acceptable (designer's choice), only $\uMPC$ is applied.
 A reasonable and simple choice for~$\beta$ is a ReLU-like map, which is zero below a given threshold and linear above.\\